hyunikn/json-den-java/README.md

 JSON-Den-Java
 =============
-JSON parser, manipulator and printer
+JSON decoder and encoder.
-(Under construction)
+It parses, manipulates, and stringifies JSON.
+It is not yet finished.